pegnet/OracleMiner/util/FactomdMining/README.md

-# RunMiner2
+# FactomdMining

 This code assumes a running factomd node.
-Defaults to localhost.
+Defaults to localhost:8088 but could be pointed at any running factomd node.

 This code creates a fake OPR record, and spins up a specified number of miner processes to mine that OPR record.